Interstellar Boundary Explorer: Instruments

 The heliospheric boundary of the Solar System is being imaged by measuring the location and magnitude of charge-exchange collisions occurring in all directions.
 The satellite's payload consists of two energetic neutral atom (ENA) imagers, IBEX-Hi and IBEX-Lo.
 Each consists of a collimator that limits their fields of view (FoV) a conversion surface to convert neutral hydrogen and oxygen into ions, an electrostatic analyzer (ESA) to suppress ultraviolet light and to select ions of a specific energy range, and a detector to count particles and identify the type of each ion.
 Both of these sensors are a single-pixel camera with a field of view of roughly 7° x 7°.
 The IBEX-Hi instrument is recording particle counts in a higher energy band (300 eV to 6 keV) than the IBEX-Lo energy band (10 eV to 2 keV).
 The scientific payload also includes a Combined Electronics Unit (CEU) that controls the voltages on the collimator and the ESA, and it reads and records data from the particle detectors of each sensor.

 Communication

 Compared to other space observatories, IBEX has a low data transfer rate due to the limited requirements of the mission.

 Data collection

-IBEX is collecting energetic neutral atom (ENA) emissions that are traveling through the Solar System to Earth that cannot be measured by conventional telescopes.
-These ENAs are created on the boundary of our Solar System by the interactions between solar wind particles and interstellar medium particles.
+IBEX is collecting energetic neutral atom (ENA) emissions that are traveling through the Solar System to Earth and cannot be measured by conventional telescopes.
+These ENAs are created on the boundary of the Solar System by the interactions between solar wind particles and interstellar medium particles.

-On the average IBEX-Hi detects about 500 particles per day, and IBEX-Lo, less than 100.
+On average IBEX-Hi detects about 500 particles per day, and IBEX-Lo, less than 100.
 By 2012, over 100 scientific papers related to IBEX were published, described by the principal investigator as "an incredible scientific harvest".